 - Ideal for catch and release.

 Do catfish keep growing?
-Follow that link to find out.
+Follow the link to find out!

 Either way, you need to roughly match the size of the hook with the size of the catfish you’re trying to catch.
 It’s just as important (if not more so) as understanding the type of hook you need to use.